 8. Rules to apply in determining partnership

-In determining whether a partnership does or does not exist regard shall be had to the following rules:
+(1A) In determining whether a partnership does or does not exist regard shall be had to the rules set out in subsections (1) to (8).

 (1) Joint tenancy, tenancy in common, joint property, common property or part ownership does not of itself create a partnership as to anything so held or owned, whether the tenants or owners do or do not share any profits made by the use thereof.